 No Child Left Behind and Bilingual Education

-This article provides a short overview of the BEA and discusses how the No Child Left Behind Act affects bilingual education in the U.S. Information for consulting with an attorney is also provided below.
+This article provides a short overview of the Bilingual Education Act.
+It discusses how the NCLB affects bilingual education in America.

 The BEA's Key Provisions

 - Emphasizing the goal of preparing English-learning students for regular classroom instruction

 The No Child Left Behind Act